ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 # ASLPAC-PE-BrainAge analyses

-This repository provides code/scripts for secondary data analyses as reported in the following (draft) manuscript: Constantinides, C., Caramaschi, D., Zammit, S., Freeman, T. P., &amp; Walton, E. (2024).
+This repository provides code/scripts for secondary data analyses as reported in the following (draft) manuscript:

+Constantinides, C., Caramaschi, D., Zammit, S., Freeman, T. P., &amp; Walton, E. (2024).
 Exploring associations between psychotic experiences and structural brain age: a population-based study in late adolescence [WORKING PAPER]

 Here we used the ALSPAC-Psychotic Experience (PE) imaging as described previously (see data note from Sharp et al., 2020).

 ### Step 1.
-Sample selection and variables of interest
+Sample selection (including variables of interest)

 The following R script was used to extract the original ALSPAC-PE imaging sample (and variables of interest) from the wider ALSPAC cohort: